 The AC has targeted to meet with the external auditors and internal auditors, each separately without the presence of the Management, annually.
 The AC reviews the findings from the external auditors and internal auditors and the assistance given to the external auditors and internal auditors by the Management.
-During the financial year ended 30 June 2014, the AC has met once with external auditors of the Company, Messrs BDO LLP without the presence of Management.
+During FY2015, the AC has met once with external auditors of the Company, Messrs BDO LLP without the presence of Management.

-The AC keep abreast of changes to accounting standards and issues which have a direct impact on financial statements through attendance at seminar and/or briefings delivered by the Management or external auditors.
+The AC keeps abreast with changes to accounting standards and issues which have a direct impact on financial statements through attendance at seminar and/or briefings delivered by the Management or external auditors.